Stories and the Power of Listening .

 The Films .

-Watch all the fantastic projects made possible through The Listening Pitch.
+Watch a selection of fantastic projects made possible through The Listening Pitch.

 Submission Information .

-• It will premiere at the ASFF in November 2025 and also be shared on Audible and Aesthetica social channels.
+- The film will premiere at the ASFF in November 2025 and also be shared on Audible and Aesthetica platforms after a festival run.